 FET Removal Options:

 Soldering the FET on is actually the easy part.
 Removal of the FET is where the most damage can occure.
-There are many methods to remove an IC.
-Here is a count down of the methods:.
+There are some of the methods I tried:

 Method #4: Use X-Acto knife to cut the legs off of the FET using many pass.
 This is time consuming and do cause stress to the circuit board tracings.
-Least prefered.
+Not recommended.

 Method #3: Solder wick to remove most of the solder then pop the component off.
-This is the most common technique.
 Remember to place some liquid flux on the solder wick.
 Flux works as a wetting agent and works wonders in pulling the solder into the wick.
-I usually use a high power solder to desolder.
-Small solder just don't have the heat to heat up the wick and solder on the joint.
+Turn up the heat when using solder wick because the wick conducts a lot of heat away.
+Use 400F.
 Use very gentle pressure on the solder iron, otherwise the circuit board glue also gets squeezed out.
 Is impossible to get rid of the solder under the legs of the FET.
 Use a pick or small screw driver to pry up one leg at a time.Usually, the chip will pop off hold your breath that the trace does not come with it.
+Does not work that well.

 Board looks new after fets are removed.
-No left over flux from the solder wick to deal with.
+No left over flux from the solder wick or solder.

 Board Preparation: